Cask Beer - Your Questions Answered | Great Newsome Brewery

-Cask beer, real ale in a cask or whatever you’d like to call it has been around for many, many years and although not wholly exclusive to the UK it is not found as wide spread in other parts of the world.
-What sets it apart from many other draught beers such as filtered keg beer is that cask beer contains live yeast which when handled correctly creates a natural carbonation or secondary fermentation within the drink, and hence the smooth mouthfeel of the beer over a much more fizzy feel of a carbonated keg version.
+Cask beer, real ale in a cask, or whatever you’d like to call it has been around for many years.
+What sets it apart from many other British draught styles (such as filtered keg beer) is that cask beer contains live yeast.
+When handled correctly, this yeast creates a natural carbonation (or “secondary fermentation”) within the drink; this simply means that the beer gets chance to taste its absolute best!
+Cask beer treats you to a much smoother mouthfeel compared to something like a carbonated keg, and there’s a reason it’s a staple of British pubs.

 What size casks do you sell your beer in?